 You have to consider the amount of money each customer is willing to let go in return for the value they get from your offerings.
 As a business owner, you have to factor in the level of willingness of your customer to pay because the price is part of your unique selling proposition.

 A robust pricing scheme should be clear and transparent on other charges.
-Price is one of the 5Ps of Digital Marketing that has to be carefully crafted because your customers have access to different other products online.
+Price is one of the 5Ps of marketing that has to be carefully crafted because your customers have access to different other products online.
 It is easier to compare the benefits and prices of other brands.

-Also, pricing is something you have to be careful with in Digital Marketing.
+Also, pricing is something you have to be careful about when working on your digital marketing strategy.
 Online shoppers want high-quality brands with differentiated benefits at competitive price offers.
 Paying a higher price needs to be justified.
 The same goes with paying a low cost, because low pricing may suggest that your product has low quality.

 - What is the overall value of the product or service?